 - Advocacy meetings with relevant stakeholders, to increase awareness and develop joint actions on how to prevent violence against children.

-Stop Child Labour Programme
+Stop Child Labour Programme (ends in December 2021)

 - Workshops for teachers and community member to increase their leadership within the school and the communities.